Investing Strategy Research

 Dividend Rights

 Preferred stockholders have priority over common stockholders when it comes to receiving dividends.
-They receive a regular fixed dividend, typically stated as a percentage of the par value of the share.
+They receive a regular fixed dividend, typically stated as a percentage of the share’s par value.
 This is usually paid out before dividends are given to common stocks, meaning preferred stocks offer more income stability.

 Liquidation Rights